 If you’ve ever purchased a home, you probably already know that you can deduct the interest you paid on your mortgage for any given year, from your taxes.
 But you may not know that there are limits to how much of a deduction you can take.

 By law, you can deduct mortgage interest, as long as the mortgage itself is at or less than $1 million.
 If your mortgage is larger than $1 million, you won’t get the full deduction.
 For example, if you took out a $2 million jumbo mortgage that accrues $60,000 in interest a year, you can only deduct $30,000 – the interest on the first $1 million of your mortgage.

 Getting a mortgage these days is unnecessarily stressful, and filled with potential obstacles.
 Jumbo mortgages are much more valuable to a bank looking for clients who they can potentially cross-sell other financial products, like private wealth services.
 Jumbo mortgage loans are also not backed by the government, or government sponsored enterprises like Fannie Mae or Freddie Mac.
 Borrowers looking to qualify for a jumbo loan must have considerable assets and a strong credit history.
 Still, there are signs that jumbos are becoming easier to obtain, especially as non-banks continue to grab market-share from the large money-center retail banks.

 Is the conventional mortgage or jumbo mortgage loan the right option for you?
-Give us a call at 646-798-1800, or email us at email@example.com, and we’ll help you find the best mortgage for you, regardless of lender.
+Give us a call at 833-600-0490, or email us at firstname.lastname@example.org, and we’ll help you find the best mortgage options for you across lenders.